ansible-hmc-org/ansible-power-hmc/roles/password_policy/README.md

 - password_policy_user_password:
     type: dict
     description: specifies the new password for the users in the HMC.
-For security purposes, it is highly recommended to store this sensitive information in an encrypted vault file.
+For security purposes, it is highly recommended to store this sensitive information in an encrypted secret vault file.
 Required only when password_policy_password_change is true.
     options:
       - passwd